CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

-Bristol Community College (BCC) welcomes students from all countries of the world, provided you show promise of profiting from the educational opportunities and experience in the U.S. and at the College.
-Please refer to the information located in the menu below to help you navigate the admission and enrollment process for international students interested in attending BCC.
+Bristol Community College (Bristol) welcomes students from countries other than the United States of America, provided the student shows promise of profiting from the educational opportunities and experience in the U.S. and at this College.
+Please refer to the information in this packet to help you navigate the admission and enrollment process for international students interested in attending Bristol.

 QUESTION: Who is considered an international applicant?